-A cost sheet is a document containing a detailed breakdown of the costs associated with producing any goods and services.
+Imagine you’re running a small boutique that specializes in handmade jewelry.
+Have you ever wondered how much it costs to craft each piece, from the intricate design to the precious materials and labor involved?
+A cost sheet contains a detailed breakdown of the cost of producing any goods and services.
 It provides a systematic breakdown of all expenses incurred during a specific period, offering a clear view of how much it costs to produce a single unit of output.
 By categorizing and summarizing these costs, a cost sheet helps businesses understand their cost structure, make informed pricing decisions, and identify areas for cost reduction and efficiency improvement.

 Purpose of a Cost Sheet